rhwilr/adonis-bumblebee/README.md

 Since you cannot mix an Array and Objects in JSON, the serializer has to add a `data` property if you use metadata on a collection.
 The same is true if you use pagination.
-This is why we do not recommend using the `PlainSerializer` when using these features.
+This is why we do not recommend using `PlainSerializer` when using these features.
 But other than that, this serializer works great for small and simple APIs.

 ### DataSerializer